 9: Aqueduct of Segovia

-The aqueduct of Segovia is also one of the Roman beautiful aqueducts in Spain.
+The aqueduct of Segovia is also one of the most Roman beautiful aqueducts in Spain.
 It is also a famous and best-preserved elevated Roman aqueduct and the prime sign of Segovia.
-It also consisted of a UNESCO world heritage site that inscribed in 1985 nd got an extension in 2015.
+It also consisted of a UNESCO World Heritage site that was inscribed in 1985 and got an extension in 2015.
 Its total length is 9 meters high.

 8: Valens Aqueduct

-It consisted of one of the roman beautiful aqueducts that completed in 368 A.D it got the name after roman ruler’s “Valens” during his period.
+It consisted of one of the beautiful aqueducts that were completed in 368 A.D it got the name after the Roman ruler “Valens” during his period.
 It was a simple terminal of old water channels and trenches of Constantinople.
-Few ottoman Sultan’s reestablished it but the real water arrangement of medieval Constantinople.
+Few Ottoman Sultan reestablished it but the real water arrangement of medieval Constantinople.
 Its long-lasting segment is 921 meters long and 50 meters high.
-Through its beautiful curves, the Ataturk road, used here for the general public.
+Through its beautiful curves, the Ataturk road is used here for the general public.

 7: Pont De Les Ferreres